Frank Bisignano joined First Data as Chief Executive Officer in 2013 and added the title of Chairman of the Board in 2014.

 During his tenure at Citi, which began in 1994, Bisignano played a key role in a series of historic transactions as he took on more senior roles.
 These deals included the merger of Citicorp and Travelers and the acquisitions of Salomon-Smith Barney and Primerica Financial Services, among others.

-Prior to his career at Citi, Bisignano worked at First Fidelity Bank.
-During the company’s turnaround, he was an executive vice president overseeing technology and operations, and later served as chief consumer lending officer.
+Before Citi, Bisignano worked at First Fidelity Bank from 1990 to 1994, where he was an executive vice president overseeing technology and operations, and later served as chief consumer lending officer.
 At First Fidelity, Bisignano earned a reputation for skillfully managing complex mergers and integrations, overseeing 13 acquisitions into the business and consolidating eight banks into one.

 Throughout his career, Bisignano has worked to create career opportunities for men and women who served in uniform.
 While at J.P.
 Morgan Chase, he was a founder of the 100,000 Jobs Mission, an original coalition of 11 companies that has since grown to a roster of 170 firms, hiring more than 395,000 veterans as of April 2017.
 Bisignano’s commitment to veterans has continued at First Data, where the First Data Salutes program provides broad opportunities and support for returning military and their families.

 A strong supporter of diversity, Bisignano also helped create seven new employee resource groups at First Data, earning the company a roster of accolades for its efforts, ranging from veterans’ groups to the lesbian, gay, bisexual and transgender (LGBT) community.